 Investors are always driven to maximize profits by reducing uncertainty in the decision-making process.
 The profitability of investing in financial asset heavily relies on the success of making correct prediction of future movement of the market prices of financial asset.
 Therefore, the goal of investing is always about making as many correct predictions and decisions as possible to maximizing returns.
 However, there is a strong academic opposition to making profits from prediction of stock market prices, and the rationale is that asset prices already reflect all available information.
 The Efficient Market Hypothesis (EMH) argues that markets are efficient, and therefore there is no room left to generate excess profits by investing since everything is already fairly and accurately priced (Fama, 1970).
 It is simply impossible to “beat the market” consistently on a risk-adjusted basis since market prices should only react to new information.
 The EMH strongly argues that prices already reflect all available, relevant information about the actual value of the underlying assets in an efficient market.
 Thus, the idea of generating profits from prediction of stock price movement based on existing trading data is futile.

-If we were to assume that the markets are effective, we would not be able to create any model or trading strategy that can “beat the market” and provide excess returns to investors.
+If we were to assume that the markets are efficient, we would not be able to create any model or trading strategy that can “beat the market” and provide excess returns to investors.
 However, investors do realize that excess return can be generated by applying various prediction methods.
 These excess returns are usually come from signals generated by various technical analyses, which have been practiced and applied effectively in a variety of asset markets in many decades.
 Technical analysis is sometimes seen as more art than science.
 There is a strong assumption that prices move in patterns that can be detected and taken advantages of by investors, and that the durations of these patterns sometimes can last long enough to compensate for any transactional costs and losses that could be incurred due to false positives.
 This assumption reinforces the belief and innovative use of technical analysis across different financial markets.

 Obviously, this assumption of technical analysis is at odds with the widely accepted EMH proposed by Fama and others in academic circles.
 Many studies have shown that trading strategies generated by technical analysis have not made any significant or acceptable level of profitability, not to mention that considerable portfolio turnover generated by noises that resulted in additional transaction cost that could offset any profit accumulated during the investing period.
 In short, researchers were reasonably skeptical about the effectiveness and application of these trading strategies generated by technical analysis (Fama & Blume, 1966; Jensen & Benington, 1970).
 Technical analysis has had its ups and downs over the past few decades, depending on the extent of the prevalence of EMH in academic circles.
 This represents a challenge for behavioral science both in terms of the choice of investment strategy as well as in terms of the theoretical basis of its application.